Plant secondary metabolism: Atropine

-Atropine is a type of secondary metabolite called a tropane alkaloid.
+Atropine is a tropane alkaloid.
 Alkaloids contain nitrogens, frequently in a ring structure, and are derived from amino acids.
 Tropane is an organic compound containing nitrogen and it is from tropane that atropine is derived.
 Atropine is synthesized by a reaction between tropine and tropate, catalyzed by atropinase.
 Both of the substrates involved in this reaction are derived from amino acids, tropine from pyridine (through several steps) and tropate directly from phenylalanine.
 Within Atropa belladonna atropine synthesis has been found to take place primarily in the root of the plant.
 The concentration of synthetic sites within the plant is indicative of the nature of secondary metabolites.
 Typically, secondary metabolites are not necessary for normal functioning of cells within the organism meaning the synthetic sites are not required throughout the organism.
 As atropine is not a primary metabolite, it does not interact specifically with any part of the organism, allowing it to travel throughout the plant.

 Flavonoids

-Flavonoids are one class of secondary plant metabolites that are also known as Vitamin P or citrin.
+Flavonoids are also known as Vitamin P or citrin.
 These metabolites are mostly used in plants to produce yellow and other pigments which play a big role in coloring the plants.
 In addition, Flavonoids are readily ingested by humans and they seem to display important anti-inflammatory, anti-allergic and anti-cancer activities.
 Flavonoids are also found to be powerful anti-oxidants and researchers are looking into their ability to prevent cancer and cardiovascular diseases.
 Flavonoids help prevent cancer by inducing certain mechanisms that may help to kill cancer cells, and researches believe that when the body processes extra flavonoid compounds, it triggers specific enzymes that fight carcinogens.
 Good dietary sources of Flavonoids are all citrus fruits, which contain the specific flavanoids hesperidins, quercitrin, and rutin, berries, tea, dark chocolate and red wine and many of the health benefits attributed to these foods come from the Flavonoids they contain.
 Flavonoids are synthesized by the phenylpropanoid metabolic pathway where the amino acid phenylalanine is used to produce 4-coumaryol-CoA, and this is then combined with malonyl-CoA to produce chalcones which are backbones of Flavonoids Chalcones are aromatic ketones with two phenyl rings that are important in many biological compounds.
 The closure of chalcones causes the formation of the flavonoid structure.
 Flavonoids are also closely related to flavones which are actually a sub class of flavonoids, and are the yellow pigments in plants.
 In addition to flavones, 11 other subclasses of Flavonoids including, isoflavones, flavans, flavanones, flavanols, flavanolols, anthocyanidins, catechins (including proanthocyanidins), leukoanthocyanidins, dihydrochalcones, and aurones.